iOliver678/About-Me/README.md

 ## 👋 Hello, I'm Oliver Majano!

+Feel Free to check my github, not all my projects were pushed to git since I am a late adopter, you can find most of them on here.
+Below are the projects I deployed.

 I'm a sophomore Computer Science student at San Jose State University, navigating the tech world with a focus on building impactful projects and embracing challenges.
 My journey in tech started with an ambition to make a difference in my community, especially by providing resources and guidance to underrepresented students in STEM.

 ### 🚀 What I'm Working On